tshrode37/Florida-Manatee-Mortalities/README.md

 ```
 <img src="https://user-images.githubusercontent.com/54876028/116280579-d35c4e00-a756-11eb-80cd-6f06a81ae03b.png" width="550" height="500"/>

-The plot above decreases slowing and doesn't drop to zero until Lag 18, which also suggests that our time series is not stationary.
+The plot above decreases slowly and doesn't drop to zero until Lag 18, which also suggests that our time series is not stationary.
 One way to make a non-stationary time series stationary is to compute the differences between consecutive obervations.
 This method is known as **differencing**.
 This method can help stabilize the mean of a time series by removing the changes in the level of the time series, which eliminates, or at least reduces, trend and seasonality.
 To perform differencing, we can use the **diff()** function.
 Using this data, we can use the ADF test to test if the differenced time series is stationary.
 The resulting p-value from the ADF test is less than 0.01 which indicates that first-order differencing the time series creates a stationary time series.

 ```R
 manatee_diff_ts <- diff(total_manatee_ts)